 Opening Hours: Monday – Friday (11:30 am – 8:30 pm); Saturday – Sunday (11:30 am – 8:30 pm, 5 pm – 8:30 pm)

 It’s been a while since Bayswater Road in Potts Point has seen a new opening.
-Opposite his long-standing Farmhouse restaurant, the dependable Michael Mu Sung and Head Chef Jacob Riwaka (formerly Rising Sun Workshop and Cornersmith) has opened Bones Ramen, an affable 20-seater that’s hinged on sourcing fresh local produce, and in-house production along with barrelling and on-site storage for the soy seasoning used in broths.
+Opposite his long-standing Farmhouse restaurant, the dependable Michael Mu Sung and Head Chef Jacob Riwaka (previously of Rising Sun Workshop and Cornersmith) have opened Bones Ramen – a cosy 20-seat ramen bar where seasonal produce and freshly handmade noodles are the order of the day.

 Address: 4/51-57 Bayswater Rd, Rushcutters Bay NSW 2011